Javier-DlaP/Mask_detector/README.md

 Execute the `mask_detector.py` file using flag to select to execution mode:

-- c: elect to webcam to use
+- c: select webcam to use
 - p: locate the photo to analyze
 - s: name under which the image will be save